 - heart attack or stroke

 - breathing difficulty

-According to the University of Chicago Medicine (UCM), the heart-lung bypass machine is associated with increased risks.
-These risks include stroke and memory problems (UCM).
+According to the Heart and Vascular Center at the University of Chicago Medicine, the heart-lung bypass machine is associated with increased risks.
+These risks include stroke and neurological problems.

-Tell your healthcare provider about any drugs you are taking, even over-the-counter medications, vitamins, and herbs.
-Inform them also of any illnesses, including herpes outbreak, cold, flu, or fever.
+Tell your doctor about any drugs you are taking, even over-the-counter medications, vitamins, and herbs.
+Inform them of any illnesses you have, including herpes outbreak, cold, flu, or fever.

 The day before the surgery, you may be asked to wash yourself with a special soap.
 This soap is used to kill bacteria on your skin and will lessen the chance of an infection after surgery.
 You may also be asked not to eat or drink anything after midnight.

-Your healthcare provider will give you any other detailed instructions when you arrive at the hospital for surgery.
+Your healthcare provider will give you more detailed instructions when you arrive at the hospital for surgery.

 You will also be attached to machines that monitor your heart.
-Nurses will be nearby to help you if you need it.
+Nurses will be nearby to help you if something should arise.